HebiRobotics/jfx-static-feature/README.md

 * **Simple Configuration** requiring only two runtime dependencies.
 All configs, linker flags, os classifiers, and profiles are picked up by GraalVM from the classpath.

 Note that modules that are not available as static archives (web, media) fall back to dynamic linking and shared libraries placed at the output.
 The system requirements are the same as on a normal JVM, so Linux and macOS still require a working GTK stack.
+Mobile targets are out of scope, for Android and iOS refer to [Gluon Substrate](https://docs.gluonhq.com/).

 ## Getting Started